Home » Alcohol Related Crimes Attorney » Underage Drinking Lawyer in Columbus, OhioPractice Areas

-To be charged with an underage alcohol offense, you must order, pay for share the cost of, attempt to buy, possess or drink beer or liquor in either a public or private place.
-If you are supervised by a parent, spouse who’s not underage or a legal guardian, or if the alcohol was given to you by a doctor or for religious purposes, then you will not be prosecuted.
+To be charged with an underage alcohol offense, you must order, pay for a share the cost of, attempt to buy, possess, or drink beer or liquor in either a public or private place.
+If you are supervised by a parent, spouse who’s not underage or a legal guardian, or if the alcohol was given to you by a doctor or for religious purposes, then you may have a defense.

 If you are convicted of an underage alcohol offense, additional potential issues include:

 Simply put, if you are convicted of an underage alcohol offense, it could remain on your criminal background for the rest of your life.
 No matter what the circumstances were in your case, you rightly or wrongly run the risk of being considered a person who has had an issue with alcohol.
 Therefore, it is critical that you to give your underage alcohol offense the level of importance it deserves by contacting our Columbus underage alcohol crimes attorneys.

 Why Contact Our Columbus Underage Alcohol Crimes Attorneys